Codebenderr/Cursed_CPP/README.md

 # Cursed C++
-Ever wanted to write CPP with pythonic syntax?
+Ever wanted to write C++ with pythonic syntax?
 Now you can!

 ## Usage